Skip to content

 Lab-grown versus natural Diamonds

-However, there are also some aspects that could speak for natural diamonds.
+There are also some aspects that can speak in favor of natural diamonds.

-As sustainability plays an important role at Pukka Berlin, lab grown diamonds are a real sustainable alternative to natural diamonds.
-The topic is also becoming more present in the jewelry industry due to innovation.
-This is because Lab Diamonds in modern manufacturing processes are indistinguishable from natural diamonds to the naked eye.
+As sustainability plays an important role at Pukka Berlin, lab-grown diamonds are a sustainable alternative to natural diamonds.
+The topic is becoming more and more present in the jewelry industry due to its innovative strength.
+This is because lab-grown diamonds in modern manufacturing processes are indistinguishable from natural diamonds to the naked eye.

 Here we answer all the important questions about origin, characteristics and the differences between rennet and natural diamonds.

-In the case of lab diamonds, various processes are used to try to grow a real diamond.
-There are several different processes.
+At Lab Diamonds, various methods are used in an attempt to grow a real diamond.
 In the CVD (chemical vapor deposition) process, which we use, a rough diamond is grown in 4-6 weeks based on a natural diamond seed.
-This diamond has the structure type 2a, the same structure as most of the diamonds used in the jewelry industry.
-The diamonds are then cut and subsequently graded and certified in the same way as natural diamonds.
+This diamond has a type 2a structure, the same structure as the majority of diamonds used in the jewelry industry.
+The diamonds are then cut, graded and certified in the same way as natural diamonds.

-Natural diamonds are formed in the earth over billions of years by extremely high temperatures that create pressure beneath the earth's surface from a depth of about 150 kilometers, creating diamonds by pressing them.
-The heat and depth reach a point that conditions prevail within the earth where atoms link together to form crystal lattices.
+Natural diamonds are formed in the earth over billions of years by extremely high temperatures, which generate pressure below the earth's surface at a depth of around 150 kilometers and thus create diamonds.
+The heat and depth reaches a point where the conditions inside the earth are such that atoms bond together to form crystal lattices.
 These crystals become solid and robust and form a rough diamond.
-In other words, the carbon develops the diamond.
+In other words, the carbon creates the diamond.

-As a result, natural diamonds are always unique one-of-a-kind pieces that have grown over millions of years.
-Many like this romantic idea of origin, which is why those prefer natural diamonds to lab diamonds.
+As a result, natural diamonds are unique individual pieces that have grown over millions of years.
+Many people like this romantic idea of origin, which is why they prefer natural diamonds to lab diamonds.

-So always pay attention to the origin of the stones, and not only the quality.
+So always pay attention to the origin of the stones, and not just the quality, when buying lab and natural diamonds.

 3. differences between rennet and natural diamonds